 - Server configuration issues: Issues with the server configuration, such as misconfigured file paths or restricted access, can cause the error.

-Identifying the cause of the “Failed to Write File to Disk” error is essential for resolving the issue and ensuring a secure browsing experience on your WordPress website.
+Identifying the cause of the "Failed to Write File to Disk" error is essential for resolving the issue and ensuring a reliable file upload experience on your WordPress website.

 Here is a step-by-step explanation of the technique to clear temporary files: